 As for the field-of-view itself, 100° to 110° isn’t a huge leap, but you’d surely notice it if you compared the headsets side-by-side.

 Unless a surprise headset beats it to the punch, PSVR 2 will be the first commercially available VR headset to launch with an HDR (high-dynamic range) display.
 That means it’s capable of a much wider range of brightness than a typical headset.
 Functionally this means the headset will be able to produce scenes with more life-like brightness which could improve immersive considerably.

-Personally I’ve never seen an HDR display in a headset… nor do I know anyone who has (that’s allowed to talk about it).
-I’ve seen plenty of HDR TVs and phones, but because of the unique way that VR displays typically work (with things like low-persistence), it’s tough to know if HDR on PSVR 2 will be directly comparable.
+Personally I’ve never seen an HDR display in a headset; and I’ve seen plenty of HDR TVs and phones, because of the unique way that VR displays typically work (with things like low-persistence), it’s tough to know if HDR on PSVR 2 will be directly comparable.
 So at this point it’s unclear if HDR will be a ‘nice to have’ feature, or something that defines the headset compared to its contemporaries.

 Lenses & IPD

 The original PSVR is famously the only headsets on the market in its class that doesn’t use Fresnel lenses, which are known to cause glare (in exchange for other benefits).
 PSVR 2, on the other hand, will be following the rest of the industry as it moves to Fresnel lenses.

 The lenses in the original PSVR had a large enough eye-box that Sony didn’t feel the need to include an IPD adjustment (which adjusts the lenses to match the distance between your eyes).
 However, PSVR 2 does have an IPD adjustment which is a good idea for many reasons, so we’re glad to see this addition.
 Meanwhile, PSVR 2 retains the eye-relief feature found on the original PSVR, which is useful for dialing in the most comfortable view and to make room for those with glasses.